ICJIA/researchhub-docs/docs/auth-guide/studio.md

 :::

 ::: warning NOTE
-Uploading attachement files, e.g. PDFs for Articles and CSV files for Datasets, is _not_ available in the Create page.
+Uploading attachment files, e.g. PDFs for Articles and CSV files for Datasets, is _not_ available in the Create page.
 To add attachments, you must first create an item without attachments, and edit it in [the Update page](#update-page).
 :::

 ::: warning NOTE